 Makiko Bortolato graduated from Tokyo Gakugei University with a bachelors degree in elementary education and middle/high school education.
 During her study to become a teacher, she was interested in Waldorf Education and went to Germany for one year.
 She studied at Paedagogischen Hoch Schule Freiburg.
 She taught at public elementary schools in Tokyo for six years before going back to Europe.
 This time, she received a Rotary Club Scholarship and studied at Waldorf teacher training school in Switzerland for a year.
 After arriving in the US, Makiko also taught at ENA and tutored Japanese students.
 With her French husband, she is raising boy and girl twins.
 Recently, she enjoys performing puppet shows with her friends in Japanese and English.
 Makiko Sensei is a teacher in the Japanese program.

 Michael Bourquin graduated from Cal Poly State University and has a lifetime teaching credential from the State of California.
 He has 18 years teaching experience in elementary education including teaching math and science at The Harker School and the Los Altos School District.
 A former tennis and rugby player, Mike is married with two teenage daughters and a dog, Louie.
-Mr. B is a teacher in the English program.
+Mr. B is a mentor in the English program.

 Ivy Chu graduated from National Changhua University of Education with a bachelors degree in education and has a teaching credential issued by the Ministry of Education in Taiwan.
 She had been teaching high school students in Taipei City for more than 14 years and earned a Masters Degree in business administration while she was teaching.
 After coming to the U.S., she started teaching Mandarin Chinese.
 While volunteering at her daughter’s preschool, she realized how fulfilling working with that age group was.
 She then studied Early Childhood Education and taught preschool.
 She is trained and experienced from preschool to high school.
 Her philosophy of education emphasizes independence, freedom with boundaries and respect for free choices.
 In her free time, Ivy enjoys reading, baking and hiking.
 Chu Lao Shi is a teacher in the Mandarin program.